Wirral Peninsula: Landmarks

-Despite containing urban and industrial areas, the Wirral still has picturesque villages, sandy beaches, large areas of land owned by the National Trust as well as views across the two estuaries and out into the Irish Sea.
+Despite containing urban and industrial areas, the Wirral still has picturesque villages, sandy beaches, large areas of land owned by the National Trust, as well as views across the two estuaries and out into the Irish Sea.
+Wirral Council has identified over 130 public access points within its administrative area to beaches and to open water.
 Among the areas of open land are Bidston Hill, Caldy Hill, Eastham Country Park, including the Victorian Pleasure Gardens, Hilbre Island, North Wirral Coastal Park, Thurstaston Common and Thor's Stone and the Wirral Way.
 Ness Botanical Gardens are part of the University of Liverpool and have won many awards.
 The visitor centre at RSPB Burton Mere Wetlands provides birdwatching facilities in the Dee Estuary nature reserve.

 Places of architectural interest include Hamilton Square, Rock Park and Port Sunlight.
 The view of the buildings on Liverpool's Pier Head when crossing on the Mersey Ferry is famous.
 Many villages of the Wirral such as Burton are also well preserved with their characteristic red sandstone buildings and walls.
 The old port of Parkgate also attracts many visitors.
 The arts are well represented by the Lady Lever Art Gallery at Port Sunlight and the Williamson Art Gallery in Birkenhead.
 The historical sites include Birkenhead Priory, Leasowe Lighthouse, Hadlow Road railway station and the buildings and ancient carvings on Bidston Hill.